Most of the PowerPoint animation advice on the web focuses on note using them (or how they are often abused).

 Once you have your own ‘Spice Rack’ set up, you can understand what and where everything is so you can work with it more easily.

-A best practice of complex animations is to break sequences apart on more than one slide.
-This allows you to see and modify sequences easier, keep yourself organized, and create more interesting effects.
+Doing so (as I teach you above) allows you to see and modify your animation sequences easier, keep yourself organized, and create more interesting PowerPoint effects.

 I can’t tell you how many sequences I used to redo entirely after getting all muddled up…it’s not fun.